aws/aws-cdk/packages/@aws-cdk/aws-rds/README.md

 Learn more about using Amazon Aurora Serverless by reading the [documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.html)

-Use `DatabaseClusterFromSnapshot` to create a cluster from a snapshot:
+Use `ServerlessClusterFromSnapshot` to create a serverless cluster from a snapshot:

 ```ts
 declare const vpc: ec2.Vpc;